geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

   (1) ``cd`` to the directory where store your Key Pair (preferably ``$HOME/.ssh``) (2) Use ``chmod 400 xx.pem`` to change the key pair's permission (also mentioned in the above figure; only need to do this at the first time).
   (3) Change the user name in that command from ``root`` to ``ubuntu``.
 (You'll be asked to use ``ubuntu`` if you keep ``root``).
-- On Windows, please refer to the guide for `MobaXterm <http://angus.readthedocs.io/en/2016/amazon/log-in-with-mobaxterm-win.html>`_ and `Putty <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html>`_ (MobaXterm should be a lot easier).
-Alternatively, you can `use the Windows Subsystem for Linux <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/WSL.html>`_ and then simply follow the above steps for Mac/Linux.
+- On Windows, I highly recommend using `Git-BASH <https://gitforwindows.org>`_ to emulate a Linux terminal.
+During the installation of Git-BASH, you can simply accept all default options for Git, as our main goal here is just to use Bash, not Git.
+Then, you can use exactly the same ``ssh -i "xx.pem" ubuntu@xxx.com`` command as on Mac/Linux to log into the server, assuming that you are in the directory where the Key Pair ``xx.pem`` is stored.
+This is also mentioned in the `official AWS tutorial <https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine>`_, "Step 3: Connect to your Instance".
+(Alternatively, you can use `MobaXterm <http://angus.readthedocs.io/en/2016/amazon/log-in-with-mobaxterm-win.html>`_, `Putty <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html>`_, `Linux Subsystem <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/WSL.html>`_ or `PowerShell with OpenSSH <https://blogs.msdn.microsoft.com/powershell/2017/12/15/using-the-openssh-beta-in-windows-10-fall-creators-update-and-windows-server-1709/>`_.
+But the Git-BASH solution should be the most painless and will also work smoothly in later steps where we add port-forwarding options to connect to Jupyter.)

 Your terminal should look like this: